 - Let the kids loose among the vintage vehicles and LEGO construction room of Bill Richardson Transport World

 - Check out the bikes on display at Classic Motorcycle Mecca

 - Tackle the clip n’ climb climbing walls at the ILT Stadium Southland

 - Build sandcastles and go for a walk at Oreti Beach

 - Take a family road trip to The Catlins, Stewart Island and more.

 Get details on all of these activities and more in 10 Things to Do in Invercargill with Kids.

-Family accommodation comes in many forms in Invercargill, from homely motels to simple hotel room.
-Check out some of our top picks for family rooms in the 7 Best Family Accommodation in Invercargill.
+Family accommodation comes in many forms in Invercargill, from homely motels to simple hotel rooms.
+Check out some of our top picks for family rooms in the 7 Best Family Accommodations in Invercargill.

 Invercargill for Couples

 Explore a remoter part of New Zealand, making Invercargill your base.
 You won’t have the crowds of the South Island’s busier tourist hotspots to disturb your time together, yet you’ll still enjoy some quality time visiting museums, exploring the attractive outdoor spaces, and even trying some hands-on classes.
-What’s more, there are a few romantic B&Bs in the city which just beg for at least one night’s stay.
-Find out more in The Honeymoon Guide to Invercargill.
+What’s more, there are a few romantic B&Bs in the city that just beg for at least one night’s stay.
+Find out more in The Honeymoon & Romantic Getaway Guide to Invercargill.